tweag/nickel/rfcs/003-nix-nickel.md

 override packages.
-While some of the metadata like the name and description are top-level and directly accessible without having to evaluate a function, this is not the case of a lot of other metadata that are still buried in the derivation, like `version`, unlike the PADM.
+While some of the metadata like the name and description are top-level and directly accessible without having to evaluate a function, this is not the case of a lot of other metadata that are still buried in the derivation, like `version`, unlike the PARM.

-It remains to see how the PADM would interact with flakes and all the built-in support flakes have in Nix today.
+It remains to see how the PARM would interact with flakes and all the built-in support flakes have in Nix today.

 ### Nickel and Nixpkgs